-

 The Last Supper project juxtaposes the different meanings of a miracle.

 Yeasts genetically modified with the use of my gene served to produce beer and bread, which had been served during a symbolic supper (13.07.2018).
 The association with a well-known miracle is deliberate.
-It is a reference to one of the most common motifs in the history of art, the Biblical event in Christian tradition and The Last Supper mural painting by Leonardo da Vinci.
-However, in this case it is a miracle in a rather mundane sense.
+It refers to one of the most common motifs in the history of art, the Biblical event in Christian tradition and The Last Supper mural painting by Leonardo da Vinci.
+However, in this case, it is a miracle in a rather mundane sense.

 Will the food produced by the organisms that have acquired my gene have anything to do with me?
 Is GMO really an unacceptable miracle?

-The laboratory in which the project was carried out is specializing in evolutionary changes of mitochondrial DNA in yeast.
+The laboratory in which the project was carried out specializes in evolutionary changes of mitochondrial DNA in yeast.
 It is headed by Prof. Paweł Golik (Institute of Genetics and Biotechnology, Faculty of Biology, University of Warsaw).

 Chief Scientific Collaborator: Jakub Piątkowski, PhD.

-Due to the lack of official consent of the Chief Sanitary Inspector for the bring the GMO product outside the laboratory, the supper had to take place at the Institute.
+Due to the lack of official consent from the Chief Sanitary Inspector to bring the GMO product outside the laboratory, the supper had to occur at the Institute.

 In the safe suicide project, its assumptions were adjusted to the rules of the place in which it was conducted.
 Although the main idea was quite simple, a lot of questions have arisen (I had a few opportunities to witness it during a few presentations of my project which have already taken place).
 As a part of my art & science research, I grew my own cells by myself (with scientific support).
 The experiment was conducted at first with use of immortalized B lymphocytes, later with fibroblasts.